avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. figure:: VibrioCholeraeInSea.png
   :width: 750

   Figure 7.
-Non-epidemic lineages of *V. cholerae* are part of the bacterioplankton in aquatic environments.
+Non-epidemic lineages of *V. cholerae* such as the MX-2 lineage are part of the bacterioplankton in aquatic environments.
 The non-epidemic *V. cholerae* are under risk of predation by protozoa and bacteriophages (viruses).
-These non-epidemic *V. cholerae* can attach to other organisms such as phytoplankton, macroalgae, chitinous zoo plankton, and gelatinous egg masses, which may provide sources of nutrients for the non-epidemic *V. cholerae*.
+These non-epidemic *V. cholerae* can attach to other organisms such as phytoplankton, macroalgae, chitinous zooplankton, and gelatinous egg masses, which may provide sources of nutrients for the non-epidemic *V. cholerae*.
 Fish and birds feed on plankton and mussels that might harbour non-epidemic *V. cholerae*.
 Image credit: Adapted by A. Coghlan from Figure 3 in `Lutz et al 2013`_.

 .. _Lutz et al 2013: https://pubmed.ncbi.nlm.nih.gov/24379807/